hrapek/ml_ops_dog_breeds/reports/README.md

 > *experiments.*
 > Answer:

 We used `cookiecutter` template from our project.
-When using `dvc pull`, the *data* folder is filled with both raw and processed data divided into training, validation and test sets.
-In the *models* folder we store a checkpoint with a trained model.
-A source code folder in our case has a name *ml_ops_dog_breeds*.
-In there we have scripts for training and predictions, config files specifying hyperparameters and model parameters, folder `data` with scripts processing the raw data, and folder *model* with script containing the model class.
-We also added a new folder there, called *api*, that contains scripts with `FastAPI` application.
+When using `dvc pull`, the `data/` folder is filled with both raw and processed data divided into training, validation and test sets.
+In the `models/` folder we store a checkpoint with a trained model.
+A source code folder in our case has a name `ml_ops_dog_breeds/`.
+In there we have scripts for training and predictions, config files specifying hyperparameters and model parameters, folder `ml_ops_dog_breeds/data/` with scripts processing the raw data, and folder `ml_ops_dog_breeds/models/` with script containing the model class.
+We also added a new folder there, called `ml_ops_dog_breeds/api/`, that contains scripts with `FastAPI` application.
 We have filled folder dockerfiles with separate files for training, inference and api.
-In the folder *tests* we added 3 scripts for testing the data, model and training.
-We also have *.github/workflows/* file that provides github actions with 2 workflows.
-Besides that we have a few files in the root directory, such as `requirements` files, `cloudbuild.yaml` or `pre-commit` file.
+In the folder `tests/` we added 3 scripts for testing the data, model and training.
+We also have `.github/workflows/` files that provides github actions with 2 workflows.
+Besides that we have a few files in the root directory, such as `requirements*.txt` files, `cloudbuild.yaml` or `pre-commit` file.

 ### Question 6